v0dro/rcsv/README.md

 An integer.
 Default is 1MiB (1024 * 1024).
 Specifies a number of bytes that are read at once, thus allowing to read drectly from IO-like objects (files, sockets etc).

+### :output_encoding
+A string.
+By default is auto-detected from the original CSV file.
+If specified, enforces the encoding of parsed string values.
+The default value keeps the encoding the same as in the original CSV file.

 ## Examples